naev/naev/docs/manual/sec/misn.md

 A full overview of the Lua API can be found at [naev.org/api](https://naev.org/api) and is out of the scope of this document.

+## Mission Guidelines

+This following section deals with guidelines for getting missions included into the official [Naev repository](https://github.com/naev/naev).
+These are rough guidelines and do not necessarily have to be followed exactly.
+Exceptions can be made depending on the context.

+1. Avoid stating what the player is feeling or making choices for them.
+The player should be in control of themselves.
+1. There should be no penalties for aborting missions.
+Let the player abort/fail and try again.

 ## Getting Started

 Missions and events share the same overall structure in which there is a large Lua comment at the top containing all sorts of meta-data, such as where it appears, requirements, etc.